ConservationInternational/cplus-plugin/docs/user/settings.md

 **Configure Analysis**:

-- Settings will be added as the plugin develops
+- Settings will be added as the plugin development continues

 **Reports**: